htimsk/multitail/README.md

 1. Create a script to lauch multitail
     ```
-    sudo nano multitail.conf
+    sudo nano logs.sh
     ```

-1. Copy and paste the following script into `mutltitail.conf`.
+1. Copy and paste the following script into `logs.sh`.
 Press Ctrl-X to save and exit:

     ```
     #!/bin/bash